5 ways to celebrate Filipino-American History Month (FAHM)

 5. Participate in Events

 If you’re unsure how to find your local celebrations, try to find your local Filipino American National Historical Society (FANHS)!
+They typically have different events or conferences that you can participate in.

 6. Support Local